Where we began....

 Visiting the Tropical Wetlands

 You can visit the Tropical Wetlands by booking a stay at Wild Nature Lodge.
-This facility is run independently by Wild Nature Escapes and is an initiative with Bana Bubu, a local, wholly-owned Indigenous company.
+This facility is run independently by Wild Nature Escapes.